AndrejSusnik/Emotions/README.md

     - Screens from simulation, and all traces
     - Try out different clustering method

+## Realization of goals
+We have implemented a simulation workflow where we can define the environment in the text format and then run the simulations.
+We tried out three different clustering algorithms, but the change of clustering algorithm appears to have no visible influence on the result.
+The introduction of panic parameter was a fruitful decision, as panic like behavior can be seen in the paths of agents.
+We did not manage to incorporate the historic data of the agent into the model.

 ## Running the project
 To run the project, you need to have Python installed on your computer.
 You can download it [here](https://www.python.org/downloads/).